Big Data Storage Challenges and Solutions in Genomics

 Incapable Traditional Technology

 Traditional technologies can’t really attend to these requirements, some of them are capable of supporting one aspect effectively but there’s always a catch.
-If it’s capable of providing speedy processing, then it might heat up too much and require a lot of cooling and power, thus also being costly.
-There are two effective ways organizations can employ to deal with the big data involved with genomics: intelligent tiered storage infrastructure and cloud backup.
+For instance, if it’s capable of computing IOPS intensive workloads, then it might heat up too much and require a lot of cooling and power, thus also being costly.
+There are two effective ways for organizations to deal with the big data involved with genomics: intelligent tiered storage infrastructure and cloud backup.

 StoneFly’s Smart Storage Infrastructure: Cost effective & efficient